 Launch Activity Monitor and look at the list of applications that are consuming the most memory and other resources.

 These power-hungry processes should be optimized so that the burden on the system’s resources is not as big.
 You can look for alternatives that consume fewer resources.
 For instance, there are multiple options for picking a web browser.
 Try different variations and see which one is the most optimal pick.

 Check for Viruses

-A sudden drop in the performance might be the result of a virus or malware attack.
+A sudden drop in performance might be the result of a virus or malware attack.
 If you want to maintain the computer in top condition, a reliable anti-malware tool should be one of the priorities.

 Have it running in the background at all times so it can detect and remove any potential threats.
-And do not believe articles or comments from other people who claim that Macbooks do not need anti-virus as they are not prone to virus, malware, ransomware, and other threats.
+And do not believe articles or comments from other people who claim that Macbooks do not need anti-virus as they are not prone to viruses, malware, ransomware, and other threats.